samuelinsf/travelrouter/README.md

 make package/quicktun/compile V=s
 ```

-I also found the openwrt package docs to be helpful:
+I also found the openwrt package docs to be helpful, you may also want to explore the newer LEDE docs:
 https://wiki.openwrt.org/doc/devel/packages
 https://wiki.openwrt.org/inbox/procd-init-scripts